hackshackers/hackshackers-hugo/content/news/2017/08/hacks-hackers-africa-grows-more-than-dozen-groups.md

 ---
-title: Hacks/Hackers Africa grows to more than a dozen chapters
+title: Hacks/Hackers Africa grows to more than a dozen groups
 authors:
 - Samantha Sunne
 date: "2017-08-20"